Jeff Genyk: Eastern Michigan

-Genyk joined the Northwestern football staff in 1992 after serving as an assistant coach at Grand Rapids (Mich.)
-Community College from December 1990 to the spring of 1992, where he tutored the quarterbacks and wide receivers.
-Prior to joining the coaching ranks, he worked in private business from 1982 to 1991.

-In his first season, 2004, Genyk helped lead EMU to a 4-4 Mid-American Conference record, the best record since the 1999 squad went 4-4 in Mid-American Conference play, and a 4-7 overall record.
+In his first season, 2004, Genyk helped lead EMU to a 4-4 Mid-American Conference record, the best record since the 1999 squad went 4–4 in Mid-American Conference play, and a 4–7 overall record.
 In addition, Genyk directed the Eagles to the Michigan MAC championship with wins over both in-state league rivals, Western Michigan and Central Michigan, for the first time since the 1986 season.

-The 2005 season, Jeff Genyk's second as head coach, saw limited improvement as the Eagles finished with a 4-7 overall record (the same as 2004) and a 3-5 MAC mark.
-However, that final record could just as easily have been 6-5, 7-4, or even 8-3, as the Eagles dropped two one-point games (Miami University, Ball State), one two-point game (at Cincinnati), and one eight-point game (Western Michigan).
+The 2005 season, Jeff Genyk's second as head coach, saw limited improvement as the Eagles finished with a 4–7 overall record (the same as 2004) and a 3-5 MAC mark.
+However, that final record could just as easily have been 6–5, 7–4, or even 8–3, as the Eagles dropped two one-point games (Miami University, Ball State), one two-point game (at Cincinnati), and one eight-point game (Western Michigan).

 In 2006, EMU had just one win, the homecoming game against Toledo.
 Once again, the total could have been a lot higher, with six losses coming only by one possession.
 They lost two games by 8 (at Northwestern, at Kent State), one game in overtime by 7 (Central Michigan), one game by 6 (Ohio), and two games by 3 (at Bowling Green, at Western Michigan).

 In 2007, the Eagles finished third in the MAC West, their highest showing since 1997.
 This included wins over Western Michigan University and Central Michigan University, giving EMU the Michigan MAC Trophy.

 After tallying a 3–9 record during the 2008 campaign and going 16–42 overall during his five years at the helm, Genyk was fired in November.
 He coached the season's final game against Central Michigan, a 56–52 upset in front of a home crowd in Ypsilanti.